ahmedayman23455/linkedin-clone/README.md

-## Likedin-clone is a functional, responsive Website created with React, Redux and Firebase.**
+## Likedin-clone is a functional, responsive Website created with React, Redux and Firebase

 **Watch the website (live demo): https://linkedin-clone-6c202.web.app**